rutepedro/rutepedro.github.io/index.md

 ### About me

 I am a Particle Physics experimentalist at [LIP](https://www.lip.pt/) in Lisbon and a member of the [ATLAS](https://atlas.cern/) Collaboration, [CERN](https://cern.ch/).
-I obtained my PhD in 2017, from the University of Lisbon, searching for Higgs boson decays into b-quarks with the ATLAS/LHC experiment, enhancing signal sensitivity with Machine Learning.
+I obtained my PhD in 2017 from the University of Lisbon, searching for Higgs boson decays into b-quarks with the ATLAS/[LHC](https://home.cern/science/accelerators/large-hadron-collider) experiment, enhancing signal sensitivity with Machine Learning.
 Currently, I am working on Deep Learning models for generic searches for new physics at colliders, which I apply to Anomaly Detection searches with ATLAS data.
-In parallel, I contribute to the ATLAS Tile hadronic calorimeter Calibration and Performance studies.
-This work led me to investigate new scintillating materials and calorimeter designs for future collider experiments, namely the FCC.
+In parallel, I contribute to the ATLAS Tile hadronic calorimeter Calibration, Performance studies and Data Quality assessment.
+This work led me to investigate new scintillating materials and calorimeter designs for future collider experiments, namely the [FCC](https://fcc.web.cern.ch), in the context of the DRD-on-Calorimetry Collaboration.

 ### Teaching and Outreach